Hop River State Park Trail

 Hop River State Park Trail Description

 It’s hard to pick a favorite season to experience the Hop River State Park Trail, set amid the dense forests of Eastern Connecticut.
-Sections of the 20-mile rail-trail dive through steep rock cuts that seep moisture, supplying air-conditioning in summer and freezing into glistening icefalls in winter.
-Maples and oaks bring fiery autumn hues, and in the spring, trilliums and other wild-flowers speckle the ground with color.
+Sections of the 20-mile rail trail dive through steep rock cuts that seep moisture, supplying air-conditioning in summer and freezing into glistening icefalls in winter.
+Maples and oaks bring fiery autumn hues, and in the spring, trilliums and other wildflowers speckle the ground with color.
 Three tunnels and a covered bridge complete the trail’s picturesque backdrop.

 Beyond the Bolton Notch parking lot, the trail passes beneath US 44 and US 6, threading through a narrow rock cut and then descending several miles among thick woodlands.
-Past Steeles Crossing Road in Bolton, US 6 comes into view on your left, but not so close as to disrupt the tranquil experience.
+Past Steeles Crossing Road in Bolton, US 6 comes into view on the left, but not so close as to disrupt the tranquil experience.
 Keep watch for small waterfalls like the one near Burnap Brook Road, and enjoy the covered bridge over CT 316.

 Parking and Trail Access